Essentially Ellington High School Jazz Band Competition and Festival: History

-Beginning in early 2006, JALC announced the debut of the festival's first regional.
-The regional festivals are non-competitive and offer high school jazz bands of different levels the opportunity to play Ellington's music while also receiving professional feedback.
+In early 2006, Jazz at Lincoln Center announced the debut of Essentially Ellington's first regional festival.
+The regional festivals are non-competitive and offer high school jazz bands of different levels the opportunity to play Ellington's music and receive professional feedback.

-Starting in 2008, music by big band composers other than Ellington was used for the first time, three Count Basie selections.
-In succeeding years they have also released songs by: Benny Carter, Dizzy Gillespie, Mary Lou Williams, Gerald Wilson, Fletcher Henderson, and Benny Golson.
+Starting in 2008, selections by big band composers other than Ellington were transcribed for the first time.
+In succeeding years, music by Benny Carter, Count Basie, Dizzy Gillespie, Mary Lou Williams, Gerald Wilson, Fletcher Henderson, Benny Golson, and others have been released.